Hole 1 – 176 yards Par 3

 Stroke index 2 with no bunkers!
 You can expect this hole to bite if you have a wayward tee shot, its usually only a long to mid iron dependent on the wind.
 Weather vane behind the green gives you the line.

 A good par 5, a straight drive will leave a long iron or wood to the green.
 However beware, you can only see the top of the flag, the green is a true Mackenzie, two tiers with many undulations.
 Going for the green is a line slightly over the left side rough with a ball landing in the semi-rough and falling away onto the green.
 Or play it as a 3 shot approach but beware of the two bunkers ready to catch the ball short of the green

 Hole 9 – 342 yards Par 4

-Two holes in one here and dependent on the wind , provides a real risk and reward tee shot if you hit the big stick, most lay up short of the bunkers and accept they hit one or two clubs more.
+Two holes in one here and dependent on the wind , provides a real risk and reward tee shot if you hit the big stick, most lay up short of the bunkers and accept they hit one or two clubs more into the green.
 Hit the two tier green in the middle and a birdie awaits.
-With a strong following wind the green is reachable of the Yellow Tees.
+With a strong following wind the green is reachable off the Yellow Tees.
 Watch out you think your in with a birdie chance and can walk of with a six

 Hole 10 – 170 yards Par 3

 Tough little Par 3 with a green that bowls in the middle.
 A more open shot to the green without the central gorse but with stunning views also come strong winds.
 With a following wind it can be as little as a wedge iron into wind in the winter it is probably a 6 or 7 iron

 Risk or reward it is how brave you feel.
 The green is reachable for the long ball, most play a long iron between the bunkers and leave themselves a mid-iron into a well protected undulating greens .
 If the flag is back right make sure you aim for the left side of the green as it all runs away to the right.